fabric8io/fabric8-ipaas/message-gateway/ReadMe.md

-An Enterprise Messaging Gateway that can apply policies for discovery, load balancing, scalaing, security, rate limiting etc.
+Message Gateway provides discovery, load balancing and scaling of messages on an elastic pool of Message Brokers